Yandex Cloud

 Warning

-If you specified security group IDs when creating a cluster, you may also need to additionally configure security groups to connect to the cluster.
+If you specified security group IDs when creating a cluster, you may need to additionally configure security groups to connect to the cluster.

 Creating a cluster copyCreating a cluster copy

-To create a Yandex StoreDoc cluster copy:
+To create an Yandex StoreDoc cluster copy:

 Terraform